mcgarrah/quicksight_demo/README.md

 ### Update Lambda Layer and Lambda Runtime

 The runtime and layers both need updating at some point soon.
+We need the manual steps to generate the ZIP files.

 #### Layers information